ErylMurphy/LAB_U02_D09_PG_PROMISE/README.md

 *   Open the `models/Museum.js` file
 *   Define a `Museum.all` method that resolves a promise with all museums.
 *   Fill out the `GET museums.json` route in `server.js` to respond with the JSON of all museums in the database
 *   `client/javascript/museums/index.js` is a JavaScript file loaded in the HTML file served on the `/museums` page.
-Write a function `getMuseums()` that makes an AJAX call to the `/museums.json` endpoint to get a list of all museums.
+Open it up.
+Write a function `getMuseums()` that returns a `fetch` call to the `/museums.json` endpoint to get a list of all museums.
 *   Create a button in the `museums/index` view
 *   Create an event listener callback function that should call `getMuseums()` and create a map marker for each of the museums.
 *   Read [the Leaflet documentation on creating markers on the map](https://leafletjs.com/examples/quick-start/#markers-circles-and-polygons).